VEuPathDB/StaticContent/content/common/workshops/VEuPath-May2023.md

         <li>Application deadline is Friday Feb 3, 2023.</li>
     </ul>
   <br><br>

+  <h2>Cost and fees</h2>
+  The workshop is free and VEuPathDB pays for housing on the nights of Monday May 15 - Thursday May 18, with an extra night before and after for international travelers, if needed.
+The opening reception dinner (Monday evening May 15th, 2023) as well as breakfast and lunch on May 16 - 19th are also provided free of charge.
+Attendees are expected to pay travel expenses, lodging expenses outside the workshop window, and dinners on Tuesday - Thursday.
+  <br><br>
+  A limited number of special travel awards to current or future VectorBase users, which can be demonstrated in your application, will be sponsored by the American Committee of Medical Entomology (ACME), and details will be provided soon.
+  <br><br>

   <h2>Computer and internet access</h2>
   The workshop will take place in a University of Georgia computer lab.
 Each person will be seated at a computer for their individual use.
 Laptop computers are not necessary to complete the workshop assignments but may be preferred for personal use outside workshop hours.

-  <br><br>

-  <h2>Cost and fees</h2>
-  The workshop is free and VEuPathDB pays for housing on the nights of Monday May 15 - Thursday May 18.
-The opening reception dinner (Monday evening May 15th, 2023) as well as breakfast and lunch on May 16 - 19th are also provided free of charge.
-Attendees are expected to pay travel expenses, lodging expenses outside the workshop window, and dinners on Tuesday - Thursday
   <br><br>
   <h2>Instructors</h2>

   <div class="instructor-table">